Lucas8448/LinkDB/README.md

 ## Features

+- Generate an API key for authentication.
 - Create keyspaces with specified replication factors.
 - List tables in a given keyspace.
-- Insert data into a specified table.
-- Query data from a specific table.
+- Insert, update, query, and delete data from a specific table.
 - Basic API key authentication for enhanced security.

 ## Prerequisites